-In the design community, there is huge trend with black windows.
+In the home design community, there is a huge trend with black windows.
 Does this mean white windows are out?
 Does this mean black windows are just a fad?
 The answer to both of these questions, in my opinion, is no.

 Both black and white windows are great options according to the style of home you are looking to build or redesign.

 When choosing a window color and design, both heavily rely on two factors: what style of home you are building and your personal preference.